K-log/SOS-Project/timeline.md

 ----
 Finish the started combat and movement systems.
   * Get both the combat and movement systems fully running so we can move on to game content.
 Work on camera movement movement.
-Add a camera style similar to marior where there is a buffer when you get close to the edge of the screen before the camera begins to recenter around you
+Add a camera style similar to mario where there is a buffer when you get close to the edge of the screen before the camera begins to recenter around you

 Week 5
 ----